Crock Pot Pulled Pork recipe

 Pork loin also tends to go on sale often for a great price, and I will pick up a few to store in the freezer until a craving for this slow cooker pulled pork hits.

-I know that many prefer to use pork shoulder.
+Pork shoulder also gives great results!
 The pork shoulder is high in fat which will make a very juicy pulled pork and it is another great option.

 ashley avatar